homerhanumat/tridentmoon/content/articles/02-primary.md

 1. inhale/exhale: left arm through gap
 1. inhale: place palms on sides of head

-Exhaling roll back, inhaling roll up; repeat 5-9 times.^[This is the one of only two postures that are held while moving!]
+Exhaling roll back, inhaling roll up; repeat 5-9 times.[^garbha]

+[^garbha]: This is the one of only two postures that are held while moving!]

 ### kukkuṭāsana